waldyrfaustini/waldyrfaustini/README.md

  I am deeply interested in Algorithmic and Systematic Trading.

 Do check out my repositories and feel free to reach out to me.
-All of my portfolio is about what I have worked on in my graduate studies.
+All of my portfolio is about what I have worked in my graduate studies.

 </h4>
 </div>